-Qualifications and Quality Assurance (Education and Training) Act 2012, QQI is required to develop and publish guidelines for providers for the quality assurance (QA) of their programmes and services.
-We have established an overall structure and approach towards the development of these statutory quality assurance guidelines.
+Under the Qualifications and Quality Assurance (Education and Training) Act 2012, QQI is required to develop and publish guidelines for providers for the quality assurance (QA) of their programmes and services.
+QQI has created an interactive website that outlines the structure of these statutory quality assurance guidelines.
 Click on the image below to visit the QA Guidelines website.

 Impact on Providers